CybCom/CybCom/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on contributing to vscode
+- 🌱 I’m currently learning mathematical logic😅
+- 👯 I’m looking to collaborate on strolling in the wilderness
+- 💬 Ask me about space
+- 📫 How to reach me: through thought
+- ⚡ Fun fact: my campus card is a von Neumann computer.

 <!--
 **CybCom/CybCom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.